tmtsmrsl/streaming_data_processing/README.md

 {'order_id': 3, 'created_at': '2023-06-18 12:33:14', 'platform_id': 2, 'product_id': 18, 'quantity': 3, 'customer_id': 65, 'payment_method': 'debit card'}
 ```

 Next, we'll stream this data in real-time using Kafka and process it in microbatch fashion using Spark Streaming.
 Then, we'll load the processed order data into a Cassandra database.
 Additionally, we'll load the aggregated order data into a MySQL database and perform some analytical operations on the aggregated data.
-The goal is to generate a (near) real-time dashboard using Streamlit.
+Finally, we'll generate a (near) real-time dashboard using Streamlit.

 You can find a comprehensive guide of this project in the following four articles:
 1. [Project Overview And Environment Setup (Part 1)](https://supertype.ai/notes/streaming-data-processing-part-1/)